-The Fund aims to have a positive tilt towards sustainable leaders with at least 50% of the Fund invested in companies with best-in-class ESG credentials addressing global environmental and societal challenges ("Sustainable leaders").
-As a minimum, Real Estate Companies will be expected to have ESG credentials that are considered average within the region they operate to be considered for investment.
+The Fund aims to have a positive tilt to sustainable leaders with at least 50% in companies with best in class ESG credentials addressing global environmental and societal challenges ("Sustainable leaders").
+At minimum, Real Estate Companies will be expected to have ESG credentials that are considered average within the region they operate to be considered for investment.